SLAM

 Picture

-Secretary: Bob Wall
+Secretary/ Treasurer: Bob Wall

 Bob is a software engineer by trade who came to Bozeman to attend Montana State University a long time ago and stuck here.
 He is cofounder and CTO of IronCore Labs, a data security company.
 He is an avid music fan, and in addition to serving on the SLAM board, he is on the board of Gallatin Valley Community Radio and is currently the acting general manager and station engineer for KGVM, 95.9 FM in Bozeman.